sarathkuppagiri/istio/helloworld/README.md

 # Helloworld service

-This is a simple helloworld service that returns simple response like 'hello world!!!' when called.
+This is a simple java spring boot helloworld service that returns simple response like 'hello world!!!' when called.

-## Installing minikube
+## Install minikube
 ```
 brew install minikube